Aug 4, 2021 - 9:00 AM to 12:15 PM

 Preschool, Elementary, Middle School, High School

-This session will explain the behavioral neuroscience underlying each of the following disorders, the symptoms that result in the classroom, and how to implement more effective and strategic interventions using this information.
-Strategies for addressing behaviors related to each diagnosis will be discussed.
+This session will explain the behavioral neuroscience underlying Attention Deficit Hyperactivity Disorder (ADHD), Oppositional Defiant Disorder (ODD), and Anxiety, the symptoms that result in the classroom, and how to implement more effective and strategic interventions using this information.